-Currently Deutchman is Managing Partner of Emerging Pictures, a New York-based digital exhibition company.
-He is also a Professor of Professional Practice in the School of the Arts at Columbia University, where he is the Chair of the Film Program.
+Currently Deutchman is a consultant in marketing and distribution of independent films.
+Among his clients is Emerging Pictures, a New York-based digital exhibition company that he co-founded in 2002.
+He is also a Professor of Professional Practice in the School of the Arts at Columbia University, where he was the Chair of the Film Program from 2011-2015.

 Previously, Deutchman was one of the founding partners and President of Marketing and Distribution for Cinecom Entertainment Group, the film distribution company known for such diverse releases as Merchant/Ivory’s A Room with a View, Jonathan Demme’s Stop Making Sense, Gregory Nava’s El Norte and John Sayles’ The Brother From Another Planet.